sergueik/SWET/README.md

 firefoxBrowserPath: c:/Program Files (x86)/Mozilla Firefox/firefox.exe
 ieDriverPath: c:/java/selenium/IEDriverServer.exe
 ```
-The `username` and `password` entris are not currently used - these are reserved for Sauce Labs or browserStack.
+The `username` and `password` entris are not currently used - these are reserved for possible users with accounts on Sauce Labs or browserStack.

-### Work in Progress
-* UI improvements adding more form elements
-* Testing with Safari and variety of IE / Edge browsers

 License